-Comcast Connects 33,000 Low-Income Families, In Greater Philadelphia, 132,000 Residents, To The Internet At Home Through Internet Essentials
+Comcast Connects 33,000 Low-Income Families to the Internet At Home Through Internet Essentials

 Today, Comcast announced that in five years, 33,000 families in Greater Philadelphia, or nearly 132,000 individuals, have signed up for Internet Essentials.
 Nationally, Internet Essentials has connected 750,000 families, or 3 million Americans, to the internet at home.